EduardoLopezCS/cse15l-lab-reports/LabReport1Page1.md

 Example of the command with a path to a directory:

-<sup> The output is the command doing it's job, which is changing the current directory to the directory given as an argument.
-That means instead of starting on the root directory which is **/home** (default), it now starts on the nested one **/lecture1**.
+<sup> The output is the command **cd** doing it's job, which is changing the current directory to the directory given as an argument.
+That means instead of a command begining on the default root directory which is **/home**, it now begins on the nested directory **/lecture1**.
 (Errors no)
 ```
 [user@sahara ~]$ pwd
 /home